Elopement Planning

 Will you need to bring an umbrella, towels, or a jacket to shield you from the cold?
 Are you ok with trashing your wedding dress, or do you want to slip it on right before saying “I do”?

 Our team loves wedding accessories, so definitely consider what details you want to compliment your wedding attire with.
-We love it when our brides rock their wedding dress with hiking boots and a hiking backpack!
+We also love it when our brides rock their wedding dress with hiking boots and a hiking backpack!

 Step 6: Do all the Paperwork (Marriage License + Special Use Permits)